Find the Best Sump Pump Repair Services in USA

 Pedestal Sump Pump

-A pedestal sump pump is positioned above the sump basin, with the motor sitting on a pedestal and the pump portion submerged in water.
+A pedestal sump pump is a type of sump pump that has its motor mounted above the water level on a pedestal. .
 It is typically less expensive than a submersible sump pump, but it is also noisier.

 Float Switch